 The expenses associated with caring for an animal can prove very high in many cases.
 A pet owner needs to provide a variety of services for the care of their animal both as a legal and moral obligation.

 The following expenses may be associated with animal ownership:

 These costs may be factored directly into a debtor’s expenses through a bankruptcy filing, potentially allowing the debtor to keep their pet.
 In some cases, an animal may be considered a part of that individual’s income, potentially being protected by a bankruptcy exemption.
 At the very least, a debtor may be allowed to file for a wild card exemption to remove their pet from the threat of assessment as saleable property in bankruptcy proceedings.

 If you are struggling to cope with substantial amounts of debt, we may be able to help you.
-To learn more about our full range of bankruptcy services, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000.
+To learn more about our full range of bankruptcy services, contact the Birmingham bankruptcy attorneys of [firm-name], at [phone-number].